rampvar/soap-rest-adapter/README.md

 # database:
 * Responsible for managing the application's connection to the database.
 It supports configuration for multiple databases such as H2, MySQL, Oracle, PostgreSQL, and SQLite.
 * Each database type has its specific configuration defined in separate application-<db>.yml files.
-* To activate a particular database, you must update the main application.yml file located in the application module, which serves as the entry point of the entire system.
+* To activate a particular database, you must update the profile as  per db name main application.yml file located in the application module, which serves as the entry point of the entire system.
-* Dependency need to be added for respective databas:
+* Dependency need to be added for respective database:

 # Supported Databases